jgaa/restc-cpp/README.md

 The latest code is tested with Debian "stable" and "testing", Ubuntu "wily" and Windows 10 (it should work with Windows Vista and up).

+## Features
+- Raw GET, POST, PUT and DELETE requests with no data conversions
+- Low level interface to create requests
+- High level interface (similar to Java HTTP clients) for convenience
+- Follows redirects without any extra code at the API layer
+- Json serialization to and from native C++ objects
+- All IO operations are asynchronous trough boost::asio coroutines
+- Logging trough boost::log or trough your own log macros

 ## Supported development platforms:
 - Linux (Debian stable and testing, Ubuntu)
 - Windows 10 (Visual Studio 14 / 2015 update 2)